Everard O'Donnell speaks on...

-Donald J Horowitz: We’re, we're reaching sort of the last, last 15 minutes we can give to this today and I’m going to switch over to something (_) very much be interested in about yourself and your role, whatever it’s been, whichever role you had.
-What would you tell is us that which you’ve done which or been part of that you’re most proud of?
+Donald J Horowitz: We’re, we're reaching sort of the last, last 15 minutes we can give to this today and I’m going to switch over to something (_) very much be interested in about yourself and your role, whatever it’s been, whichever role you’ve had.
+What would you tell us is that which you’ve done which, or been part of, that you’re most proud of?

 No, I think supporting the judges, trying to assist them make a go of it.
 I mean they are the ones whose job it is to keep it going.
 There have been times when we’ve had crises; you know, endless crises, you know, people having problems under pressure.
 I’m not talking about judges here.
 I’m talking about legal officers.

 And you know you’ve always got to be ready to put out fires.
 I think just keeping the whole thing going, just using diplomacy, getting people to continue talking when they wanted to walk off away from each other.
-We’ve had over 80 different nationalities all trying to work here on one system.
+We’ve had, you know, over 80 different nationalities all trying to work here on one system.

 And you’ve got division between the Francophones and the Anglophones.
 You’ve got the civil, c-, common law distinction.
 You’ve got people who sometimes don’t want to understand each other.

 You’ve got all kinds of areas where conflict can arise, daily they arise.
 And I think more or less getting one’s verbal WD-40 out and running around and spraying it and, and just keeping the thing going is, is what I would say, is, is the principal achievement.
 There are, I can think of many failures.
 I can think of many things that . . .

 DJH: That was my next question.
 What, you know, what are those things where you wish you or, or the – or th-, that which you were involved with would have done better?